dfmjndm/Hi3MirrorWiki/README.md

 > # DANA:
 > @neon-nyan / +62 838-7541-2241

+Once again, we are really sorry for your inconvenience regarding to this.
+We are really hoping that this service could be back before June 22nd 2022.

+See you again until the next announcement.

+Sincerely,
+### **@neon-nyan** - Hi3Mirror Project Creator

+***

 # Welcome to the Hi3Mirror wiki!
 ## Introduction
 ### So, what is Hi3Mirror?<br/>